Skip to main content

 Short codes

-Short code setup can take up to 4–6 weeks and requires a 6-month commitment.
+Short code set up can take up to 4–6 weeks to provision with the New Zealand carriers.

 Short code options

-Used for service-based messages such as appointment reminders.
+Used for service-based (transactional) messages such as appointment reminders.
 Recipients are charged standard SMS rates to reply.

 How to register a short code in New Zealand